-Risks involved in investing in certain permissible Chinese shares via the Shanghai and Shenzhen - Hong Kong Stock Connect programme via the stock exchange and clearing houses in Hong Kong.
+Risks involved in investing in certain permissible Chinese shares via the Shanghai and Shenzhen - Hong Kong Stock Connect programme

+Shanghai and Shenzhen - Hong Kong Stock Connect is a mutual market access programme which enables investors (in this case the company's respective sub-fund) to trade in selected securities via the stock exchange and clearing houses in Hong Kong.
 These securities are listed on the Shanghai Stock Exchange (SSE), and if the programme is expanded they will also be listed on the Shenzhen Stock Exchange (SZSE) ("Northbound Trading").
 Investors on the Chinese mainland obtain access to the market via "Southbound Trading".
 Union Investment Luxemburg S.A. will participate in the Northbound Trading programme.